dsp-uga/Pyxis-p1/README.md

 - Jeremy Shi, Institute of Artificial Intelligence, University of Georgia

 See the [contributors](./CONTRIBUTORS.md) file for detailed contributions.
+We also thank [Shannon Quinn](http://magsol.github.io/) for helpful instructions.

 ## License
 MIT

 ## TODO
 - Tuning the stopword list to improve the accuracy.
 - Improve smoothing in tf-idf.